ariebovenberg/whenever/docs/overview.rst

 Then why use it?
 Firstly, most datetime formats (e.g. ISO 8601 and RFC 3339) only have fixed offsets, making :class:`~whenever.OffsetDateTime` ideal for representing datetimes in these formats.
-Second, a :class:`~whenever.OffsetDateTime` is simpler—so long as you don't need to adjust it.
+Second, a :class:`~whenever.OffsetDateTime` is simpler—so long as you don't need the ability to adjust it.
 This makes :class:`~whenever.OffsetDateTime` an efficient and compatible choice for representing times in the past.

 >>> flight_departure = OffsetDateTime(2023, 4, 21, hour=9, offset=-4)